benchdoos/WeblocOpener/readme.md

 ## Introduction:
 WeblocOpener is a simple way to open, edit, create MacOS Safari `.webloc` files on Windows.

-## Features

-- Get full access to `.webloc` files on Windows: open, edit and create.
-- Created files does not differ from MacOS original files.
-- Easy to install and easy to use.
-- Easy to update with auto-update app.
-Updater will help you to find out when new version is available, download and install the update.

 ## What is `.webloc` file?
 `.webloc` extension is usually means that in front of you is a MacOS Safari web-url.
 Actually it is a text document, formated to property list - PLIST 1.0